AUfluids/KOSSTPDA/README.md

 or [arXiv](https://arxiv.org/abs/2308.12720)

 ## How to cite
-Please, cite this library using the following publications:
+Please, cite this library using the following two publications:

 Amarloo and Rincón (2023):